-We all want it…that top spot on the search rankings.
-And the sites that are getting those top spots are sites that publish fresh, relevant content frequently.
+We all want it: that top spot on the search rankings.
+The sites that are getting those top spots are the sites that publish fresh, relevant content frequently.

-That may sound like a fairly easy thing to do…just hire a bunch of writers and start publishing.
-That was the content marketing strategy that Mint.com and American Express used to drive traffic to their site.
+That may sound like a fairly easy thing to do – just hire a bunch of writers and start publishing.
+That was the content marketing strategy that Mint.com and American Express used to drive traffic to their sites.

-As you can imagine the competition is tough.
-And creating all of that content is time consuming, and can get very expensive.
+As you can imagine, the competition is tough.
+Plus, creating all of that content is time consuming and can get very expensive.
 You need a simpler solution.

-Let’s first look at what content curation is and some of the benefits behind it.
+Let’s first look at what content curation is and at some its benefits.

 Content curation explained

-When you hear the words “content curator” you probably think of someone who works at a museum.
-Their job is to collect items and arrange them in a meaningful way, then put them on display for people to look at.
+When you hear the words “content curator”, you probably think of someone who works at a museum.
+Their job is to collect items and arrange them in a meaningful way and then put them on display for people to look at.

 That’s kind of the same thing when it comes to online content curation.
 You are collecting and then arranging items in a meaningful way.